Lalitha Taylor, Registered Dietitian

-Lalitha Taylor is an award-winning registered dietitian and a Dietitians of Canada National Spokesperson.
+Lalitha Taylor is an award-winning registered dietitian and a former Dietitians of Canada National Spokesperson.

-Recognized as an eloquent communicator, Lalitha is often called upon by the media to comment on a wide range of nutrition topics.
-She is a dynamic and engaging speaker and a regular contributor on CTV2's Alberta Primetime, Global Edmonton/National and CityTV's former Breakfast Television.
-Lalitha is the presenter and/or co-creator of 28 out of the 100 videos currently broadcast daily on Health Unlimited TV.
+Recognized as an eloquent communicator, Lalitha has created and facilitated hundreds of presentations and workshops.
+She is often called upon by the media to comment on a wide range of nutrition topics.
+She is a dynamic and engaging speaker and a regular contributor on Global Edmonton/National, CTV2's Alberta Primetime former Lifestyle Panel and CityTV's former Breakfast Television.
+Lalitha is the presenter and/or co-creator of 35 out of the over 100 videos currently broadcast daily on Health Unlimited TV.
 She excels in the art of translating scientific nutrition research into easy to understand, practical advice for consumers and is featured in print, broadcast and electronic media across Canada.

-Avenue Edmonton magazine awarded Lalitha a 2015 Top 40 Under 40 designation for her work and volunteerism.
-She also received a Dietitians of Canada 2016 "Association Catalyst" Member Recognition Award for exceptional contribution to the advancement of the dietetics profession as nominated by her peers.
+2) a Dietitians of Canada 2016 "Association Catalyst" Member Recognition Award for exceptional contribution to the advancement of the dietetics profession as nominated by her peers;

 Lalitha completed a Bachelor of Science degree in Food and Nutritional Science from the University of Alberta.
 She is a member of Dietitians of Canada and the College of Dietitians of Alberta.

-In her spare time, Lalitha enjoys ball hockey, soccer, running, and road-biking.
-She was the gold medal winner in the 2015 Alberta Triathlon Association Age Group Championship Series in Duathlon for Women 30-39 years old and also represented Canada at the 2015 Duathlon Age-Group World Championship.
-She adores a delicious meal with her husband and she loves being a mom and creating concoctions with her daughter in the kitchen.
+Lalitha currently enjoys weight training, trail running and road-biking.
+She was the gold medal recipient for the 2015 Alberta Triathlon Association Age Group Championship Series in Duathlon for Women 30-39 years old and also represented Canada at the 2015 and 2017 Duathlon Age-Group World Championships.